How AchieveIQ Works

 1. You enter your Steam ID

 We call Steam's public API to fetch your game library, playtime, and achievement progress.
-Your Steam profile must be set to public for this to work.
+Your Steam profile must be set to public.
 We never ask for your Steam password.

 2. We build a personalized prompt